IvS-KULeuven/krome-CSE/README.md

 ### Updates
 (Latest first)

+- 06/09/'24
+    Added test input file so that users can do a test run.

+    ***Benchmark***: Still something wrong with (probably) the density.
+Might be unit issues, or discrepancy with H vs. H2. --> #todo
+        - Multiplied abundances with 2, but does not solve the problem.

 - 06/08/'24

     1. Found the first bug in the system!!
 Because of a type (on my side), the cosmic ray reaction rates were way to high.
 Fixed this.